byrd-laif/soilMakers/readme.md

 Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
 Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.*

 The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.

-#### Putting nature on the balance sheet.

-***Bio-Logical Body and Earth Care System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting this into bio-gold, Bio-Logical Body and Earth Care Services & Commodities.***

 #### *Environ-Mental Health*